In-tech-gration-Cohort-0x02/Bookaholics/CONTRIBUTING.md

 - Assets includes images that used on pages.
 - Always make sure to use [TINYpng](https://tinypng.com/) to compress the size of your images before you push it

+### Eslint

+- Eslint configuration file  `.eslintrc.js`.
+- You will find some following [rules](https://eslint.org/docs/latest/rules/) for this project
+  - `indent: ["error", 2]`,  Use 2 spaces for indentation
+  - `quotes: ["error", "single"]`,  Use single quotes for strings in js
+  - `semi: ["error", "always"]`, Require semicolons at the end of statements
+  - `"no-console": "warn"`, Disallow the use of console (warn instead of error)
+  - `"no-unused-vars": error"`,  Disallow unused variables
+  - `eqeqeq: "error"`,  Require strict equality (===)
+  - `"no-var":"error"`,  Enforce the no-var rule `var` is not allowed
+- you can run `npm lint` or `npx eslint js/app/app.js`
+- Also make sure to install [EsLint Extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) to see your errors in run time
+- and fix some errors if you find any in the terminal

 ### Merging Pull Request